The 10 Best Silent Mechanical Keyboards (In 2023)

 Best Topre Option: Realforce R2

-Fujitsu Realforce R2 Keyboard (Tenkeyless, Black, Mixed Key Weight)
+Fujitsu REALFORCE R2 Keyboard (Tenkeyless, Black, Mixed Key Weight)

 • Topre capacitive switches provide best-in-class precision and efficiency, requiring only a gentle press to register a keystroke